 Co-Making Matters: Cross-Disciplinary Collaboration and Commons-Based Learning in Urban Environments

-Together with the School of Commons and the Cohort 2024, Co-Making Matters aims to investigate how commons-based learning principles and methodologies can enhance cross-disciplinary cooperation in urban environments, fostering creativity and shared knowledge.
-Through collaborations, Co-Making Matters intends to explore how temporary interventions and site-specific projects can create a sense of community and facilitate knowledge-sharing in diverse urban landscapes, with a focus on inclusivity.
+In 2024, Co-Making Matters was part of the School of Commons Cohort.
+In this context, we developed a shared inquiry into how commons-based learning principles and methodologies can enhance cross-disciplinary cooperation in urban environments, fostering creativity and shared knowledge.
+Through this collaboration, Co-Making Matters explored how temporary interventions and site-specific projects can create a sense of community and facilitate knowledge-sharing in diverse urban landscapes, with a focus on inclusivity.

-Collaborative Workshops: Conduct hands-on, collaborative workshops that engage participants in cross-disciplinary activities.
-These sessions will provide practical insights into the implementation of commons-based learning principles in urban settings.
+Collaborative Workshops: hands-on, collaborative workshops that engaged participants in cross-disciplinary activities.
+These sessions provided practical insights into the implementation of commons-based learning principles in urban settings.

-Participatory Mapping: Utilize participatory mapping techniques to document urban spaces and collaborative initiatives.
-This method aims to identify patterns and opportunities for knowledge-sharing, emphasizing the unique characteristics of different urban landscapes.
+Participatory Mapping: participatory mapping techniques used to document urban spaces and collaborative initiatives.
+This method helped identify patterns and opportunities for knowledge-sharing, emphasizing the unique characteristics of different urban landscapes.

-Distributing the existing knowledge in different platforms: Implement online tools to facilitate global participation and collaboration.
-By overcoming geographical constraints, virtual platforms will enhance the accessibility of our initiatives, fostering a diverse and inclusive community.
+Distributing existing knowledge across platforms: online tools were used to facilitate broader participation and collaboration.
+By overcoming geographical constraints, virtual platforms enhanced the accessibility of our initiatives, fostering a diverse and inclusive community.

 Co-Making MattersHaus der Statistik - Otto-Braun-Straße 70-72, 10178 Berlin (Otto Wald)comakingmatters@gmail.com